binarymax/heimdall/README.md

 	},
 ```

 Casting is also a great way to simplify tasks.
-Building on our above hex example, this is an example of a custom hexadecimal type, that uses the cast method to make for clearer controller code:
+Building on our above hex resource, this is an example of a custom hexadecimal type, that uses the cast method to make for clearer controller code:

 ```js
 heimdall.type({